 In 1916, a mining company owned by Oliver Picher merged with the Eagle White Lead company to create EaglePicher Industries Inc. The company mined zinc and diatomaceous earth and used other minerals collected in the mining process to manufacture storage batteries.

 The onset of World War II increased demand for EaglePicher products substantially.
 The military quickly becoming one of the company’s largest battery customers.

+The robust business allowed EaglePicher to venture into mining other minerals and manufacturing additional products.
 One of those minerals was asbestos, which was highly regarded for its durability and resistance to extreme heat and fire.
-It was an ideal material to use in the military to insulate ships and other vehicles.
+It was considered an ideal material for insulating military ships and other vehicles.

-EaglePicher Industries — formerly known as Eagle-Picher Corporation — didn’t cease using asbestos in its products until the mid-1970s.
-Unfortunately, thousands of people who helped manufacture and install these products faced harmful exposure to asbestos.
+EaglePicher Industries — formerly known as Eagle-Picher Corporation — continued mining asbestos and manufacturing products containing the mineral until the mid-1970s.
+Thousands of people who built and installed these products faced harmful asbestos exposure.

 By 1982, injured workers diagnosed with mesothelioma and other asbestos diseases began filing lawsuits against the company.
 In 1991, EaglePicher filed for bankruptcy protection while facing more than $2.5 billion in asbestos-related legal claims.

 U.S. District Judge Jack B. Weinstein in 1991 ordered a suspension of asbestos cases involving an estimated 70,000 claimants against EaglePicher.

 Eagle-Picher listed $416 million in assets and $583 million in liabilities that same year, including $375 million for asbestos claims.
 The company already has settled 65,000 asbestos claims for about $600 million.